 There is Sunday evening bus service from Harrisburg to Shippensburg, leaving the Transportation Center (Amtrak Train Station) at 9:30 p.m. and dropping students off on-campus.
 This is a service provided by the Student Government Association through Wolf Bus Lines.
 To sign-up for the Sunday evening bus service, please contact the Student Government Association in the CUB 201 or call 1-717-477-1651 between 8:30 a.m. and 4:30 p.m.
 Monday thru Friday.
 Reservations should be made no later than 3:00 p.m. on the Thursday before the scheduled bus.
 The cost is $5.00 and is payable in advance at the Student Government Association.

 How Do I Get a Driver’s License/State ID?

 As part of a nationwide effort to enhance the issuance of secure identification credentials, Pennsylvania requires the following documentation from Non-U.S Citizens applying for a PA Driver’s License, Learner’s Permits, State (ID) card, or transferring an out-of-state driver’s license.
 Required documents:

 - Written Verification of attendance at the school listed on the I-Passport

 - Social Security Card, or letter from SSA indicating that they did not make a decision yet, or SSA rejection letter

 - 2 proofs of residency

-International students must request a letter from the Center for Global Education confirming their enrollment and valid F-1 visa status before applying.
-Letter requests will be honored once students have properly checked in with the Center for Global Education.
+International students must request a letter from the Global Education Center confirming their enrollment and valid F-1 visa status before applying.
+Letter requests will be honored once students have properly checked in with the Global Education Center.

 Do I Need to Obtain a Social Security Number?